lirantal/awesome-opensource-israel/README.md

  *List inspired by the [awesome](https://github.com/sindresorhus/awesome) list thing.*

- *Link for a dynamic view of all the israelis open source projects:(https://opensource-il.vercel.app/)
+ *Link for a dynamic view of all the israelis open source projects [Israel Open-Source site](https://opensource-il.vercel.app/)*
 </div>
 <br/>